Quarantine-Help/quarantine-help-hybrid/README.md

 Capacitor uses the Native IDEs to build, simulate, and run your app.
 To open it run `npx cap open`

+Tip : I have added npm scripts `capDev` and `capProd` that could be used to run the above steps in a single command.
+So may use it like `npm run capDev` to build the Ionic project, sync for capacitor and open up Android Studio.

 ## Contributing

 Go through the Github issues and find something you can work on.
 Read the [conrtibution guidelines](https://github.com/Quarantine-Help/quarantine-hybrid-app/blob/master/CONTRIBUTING.md).
 Ask questions and let us know before you take up something.